janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 Technical Note: For statistical processing, trip durations were calculated as decimal minutes (e.g., `25.71` minutes) to secure highly accurate averages before formatting.
 Note: Data cleaning and processing were performed using French software interfaces.

-Core Trends and Analytical Discoveries
+**Core Trends and Analytical Discoveries**
-A. Trip Volume: Routine vs. Leisure
+**A. Trip Volume: Routine vs. Leisure**

 ![Consolidation des données](4.png)
 Note: Data cleaning and processing were performed using French software interfaces.

 Analyzing total trip counts reveals completely opposing weekly habits:
-Members: Maintain a massive, highly stable trip volume from Monday through Friday, peaking on Tuesdays and Wednesdays (~390K trips).
+- **Members**: Maintain a massive, highly stable trip volume from Monday through Friday, peaking on Tuesdays and Wednesdays (~390K trips).
 This indicates a highly utilitarian pattern tied to daily work commutes.
-Casuals: Experience an exponential surge over the weekend.
-Saturday stands out as their most active day (272,366 trips), reflecting an 86% increase compared to their baseline weekday volumes.
+- **Casuals**: Experience an exponential surge over the weekend.
+Saturday stands out as their most active day (**272,366 trips**), reflecting an 86% increase compared to their baseline weekday volumes.
+-
-B. Trip Duration: The Major Structural Gap
+**B. Trip Duration: The Major Structural Gap**

 ![Consolidation des données](5.png)
 Note: Data cleaning and processing were performed using French software interfaces.

 This is the most critical revelation within the historical data:
-Casual riders consistently stay out on bikes significantly longer than members.
-On Sundays, a casual rider cruises for an average of 25.71 minutes, which is nearly double the time spent by an annual member (13.91 minutes).
+- Casual riders consistently stay out on bikes significantly longer than members.
+On Sundays, a casual rider cruises for an average of **25.71** minutes, which is nearly double the time spent by an annual member (**13.91 minutes**).
-This duration gap persists throughout the entire workweek as well, demonstrating that casual riders view the service as a tool for exploration, tourism, or recreation rather than point-to-point transit efficiency.
+- This duration gap persists throughout the entire workweek as well, demonstrating that casual riders view the service as a tool for exploration, tourism, or recreation rather than point-to-point transit efficiency.

-Analysis Summary Table
+**Analysis Summary Table**

 Metric
 Casual Riders
 Annual Members